uk-gov-mirror/ministryofjustice.c100-application/README.md

 After a successful merge to master, a docker image will be created and pushed to an ECR repository.
 It will also trigger an automatic deploy to [staging][k8s-staging].

+The build will then hold for approval to promote to production environment, at which point it will tag it and push it to the ECR repository, and trigger a rolling update, creating new pods with the new image, and scaling down old pods, as new ones become available.

-To authenticate with ECR some ENV variables need to be set in the CircleCI project.
+To authenticate with ECR and do deploys some ENV variables need to be set in the CircleCI project.
 More information about these variables can be found in the [Cloud Platforms documentation][cloud-docs].

 [taxtribs]: https://github.com/ministryofjustice/tax-tribunals-datacapture